mashalink/FullStack/part1/README.md

     rm -rf node_modules/ && npm i
 (If and when you encounter an error message
     Objects are not valid as a React child)

+Notes for me:
+Create an application:
+    npx create-react-app name_for_folder

+    cd name_for_folder